Changing Views of the Earth

 Header Image: Pocket globe by Thomas Lane (London, c.
 1830), Adler Planetarium collections.
 This globe was symbolically taken aboard Space Shuttle Discovery in 1999 during the mission STS-103.

 The conception of Earth has changed dramatically over time.
 It was only four centuries ago that Earth started to be widely regarded as a planet, and it took a while to explore and map it comprehensively.
 Our awareness of its global environment and the need to protect it is just decades old, having been propelled by new perspectives on our own world brought about by space exploration.
 It is not by chance that Earth Day was first celebrated in 1970, when the Apollo program and the space race were in full force.
-As we prepare to mark the 50th anniversary of Earth Day, we revisit major changes in the way our planet has been perceived throughout history.
+In 2020, we marked the 50th anniversary of Earth Day, and revisited major changes in the way our planet has been perceived throughout history.

 The center of the cosmos